SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab.md

 ## Updating code to be aware of the Microsoft Teams context

-1. Open **src\webparts\helloWorld\HelloWorldWebPart.ts** for the needed edits on making our solution aware of the Microsoft Teams context, if it's used as a tab.
+1. Open **src\webparts\myFirstTeamTab\MyFirstTeamTabWebPart.ts** for the needed edits on making our solution aware of the Microsoft Teams context, if it's used as a tab.

 1. Add the following private variable inside the **MyFirstTeamsTabWebPart** class.
 We will be storing information around the Microsoft Teams context in this variable.